-87. Finally, there is currently no provision for counties to provide poll workers and voters with Personal Protective Equipment ("PPE") for use during in-person voting, such as protective masks and gloves for poll workers and/or voters, separation shields, antiseptic wipes for equipment, and single-use pens.
-Section 11.3(b) of HB 1169 provides only that the State Board of Elections "coordinate" the purchase of PPE with counties, but does not guarantee or require that each county provide PPE.
+78. Finally, there is currently no provision for counties to provide poll workers and voters with Personal Protective Equipment ("PPE") for use during in-person voting, such as protective masks and gloves for poll workers and/or voters, separation shields, antiseptic wipes for equipment, and single-use pens.
 Effective use of PPE can dramatically reduce the likelihood of coronavirus transmission, and these measures are needed to adequately protect voters exercising their constitutional rights.
 In a May 15, 2020, meeting of the State Board of Elections, Defendant Director Bell stated that she had ordered PPE for those counties holding the second Republican primary election on June 23, 2020.
 The same provisions are required for the 2020 general election and, because of the state-wide nature and expected high turnout of this election, the SBE Defendants must take action immediately to ensure counties obtain adequate supplies.
-Without these measures, Plaintiffs will be forced to choose between their right to vote and their right to bodily integrity.
+Without these measures, plaintiffs will be forced to choose between their right to vote and their right to bodily integrity.